JamesUOA/Trinity-DAO/README.md

 # Trinity-DAO
-Just an attempt to creating an OlympusDAO/wonderland fork on Matic network.
+Just an attempt to create an OlympusDAO/wonderland fork on Matic network.
 Wrote a hardhat deployment script to deploy and is currently deployed on mumbai testnet on polygon.

 >  Not intended for production use